jasonbot/weblog/content/weblog/framework-syndrome.md

 # You Don't Understand the Problem, So You Code Around It

 It was 2005.
-I was working on an early SaaS product for automating Intro to Statistical Methods courses for Psychology classes.
+I was working on an early SaaS product for automating Intro to Statistical Methods courses for Psychology undergraduates.
 We had a few functional requirements that I could do easily (user generation, logins, survey generators) and others I simply did not have the ability to do well (namely, actually do the statistical analysis that the grant required).
 So I worked around it.
 I added support to slice and dice data and export to Excel.
 I added natural language date parsing for forms.
 I polished the hell out of the admin interface.
 "This system is perfect," I declared, "we just need someone to plug in the code to do that one thing it was designed to do: statistical methods.
 You just need to drop it in...here.
 See how elegant it is?"

 # "It Can Do Anything, You Just Have to Provide the Code"